JRIGS/horti-blog-docs/README.md

 <h3>Content Management and SEO</h3>
 <ul>
-  <li>Create a content management system (CMS) for easier administration and management of blog posts</li>
+  <li>Improve the content management system (CMS) for easier administration and management of blog posts</li>
   <li>Enhance Search Engine Optimization (SEO) to increase website visibility and reach a broader audience</li>
 </ul>